Kuwait executes 5 prisoners, including a man convicted in 2015 Islamic State-claimed mosque bombing | Law-Order

 The inmates were hanged at the Central Prison, Kuwait's Public Prosecution said in a statement.

-Prosecutors said the five include the mosque attacker, three people convicted of murder and a convicted drug dealer.

-One of the convicted murderers was Egyptian, another was Kuwaiti, and the convicted drug dealer was from Sri Lanka.
+Prosecutors said the five include the man convicted in the mosque attack, Abdulrahman Sabah Idan, three people convicted of murder and a convicted drug dealer from Sri Lanka.
+One of the convicted murderers was Egyptian, another was Kuwaiti.

-The statement didn't provide the nationality of the mosque attacker or the third convicted murderer, saying only that they were in Kuwait unlawfully.
+Idan, known as Saud, was a so-called Bidoon, a group largely made up of descendants of desert nomads considered stateless by the Kuwaiti government.

+During his trial, prosecutors described him as driving the Saudi suicide bomber to the Imam al-Sadiq Mosque in Kuwait City.

-The 2015 bombing occurred during midday Friday prayers inside one of Kuwait's oldest Shiite mosques.
+The 2015 bombing occurred during midday Friday prayers inside the mosque, one of Kuwait's oldest for Shiites.

-The Islamic State group, which at the time controlled large areas in both Syria and Iraq, claimed the attack.
+The Islamic State group, which at the time controlled large areas in both Syria and Iraq, claimed the attack, which also wounded over 220 people.
 The Sunni extremist group views Shiites as apostates deserving of death.

-It was the first militant attack in Kuwait, a small oil-rich country, in more than two decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)